 Ajara, is mother of four with an infectious smile and a great sense of humour.
 She has been with ‘Salaam alaikum’ (‘Peace be unto you’) VSL for four years and is their secretary.

-Ajara used to be unemployed and her family were struggling financially, reliant on her husband’s income.
+Before joining the group, Ajara’s casual employment left her family struggling financially, heavily reliant on her husband’s income.

 Ajara was a founding member of her VSL and attended training on how to run the group.
 Through the training, she was able tighten her grasp of financial processes and learn the basics of running a business.